Actionable Book Summary: Principles: Life and Work by Ray Dalio

 The Core Idea:

 Ray Dalio’s attempt is to identify the specific habits and behaviors that his company uses to be and to stay successful.
 By doing so, he wants to help us get what we want from life for us and for our business.
-He believes that any company’s results are primarily determined by its people and its culture.
+He believes that a company’s results are primarily determined by its people and its culture.
 And if you manage to create a great culture, get the right people together, you’ll achieve excellence in what you’re doing.

 Hope and dreams are both good things but by themselves, these two won’t get you closer to your goals.
 You need something more than just being overly optimistic.
 You need a sense of true realism.